2H13®

 Use of 2H13 in berry cultivation

-In berries, the addition of 2H13 to botryticides from flowering onwards can prevent the development of resistance and improve the fungicide effect.
-This can improve the control of grey mould (Botrytis cinerea), even in fungicide-resistant strains.
-This effect is derived from trials in apples and will be further tested in 2024.
+In strawberries, the addition of 2H13 to botryticides from flowering onwards delayed the development of resistance in the grey mould pathogen (Botrytis cinerea) and improved the fungicidal effect.
+This improves the control of grey mould (Botrytis cinerea), even in fungicide-resistant strains.